Left Right Sound Test

 Click on the left and right button to play sound through your speakers.

-Speaker Test sectionIn the first subsection you'll find small sample files, including short speaker tests and subwoofer tests by THX.
-If you'd like to learn more about THX, check our THX trailers section.
+Speaker Test sectionIn the Audio Files subsection you'll find small sample files, including short speaker tests and subwoofer tests by THX.
+If you'd like to learn more about THX, check our THX trailers section

-Tones Files sectionIn this section you will find audio files ranging from 20 Hz to 20 KHz.
+Tones Files sectionIn the Tones Files section you will find audio files ranging from 20 Hz to 20 KHz.
 Lower frequency files are ideal to use as a subwoofer test.
 In the last page of the library, you'll find sounds that go in crescendo or decrescendo.
 Use these files to measure the range of your audio equipment (and your own ears, also ;-))

 - White Noise: It's basically random noise which is formed by a constant energy in each frequency.
 That is to say (as you'll note on the wave graphic), it has a uniform distribution of frequencies.
 Like white light is a combination of every color, white noise is a combination of every frequency.